- Published on

 }

-- Tester then changed the
+- I then changed the

 content typetoapplication/jsononly to find that theemailparameter was also required.